 - Check that gbak, gfix, isql work with the encrypted database.

-After this phase the database is encrypted, all user and standard applications are working as usual, without modification, since Firebird retrieves keys from KeyHolder.conf.
+After this phase the database is encrypted, all users and standard applications are working as usual, without modification: Firebird transparently retrieves keys from KeyHolder.conf.

-Some customers can be satisfied with this implementation or amend plugin (KeyHolder.dll) to retrieve keys from the more secure place than KeyGolder.conf (for example, use DPAPI or other mechanisms).
+Some customers can be satisfied with this implementation or amend plugin (KeyHolder.dll) to retrieve keys from the more secure place than KeyHolder.conf (for example, use DPAPI or other mechanisms).

 The protection scheme should be individual, don't hesitate to contact our support to discuss various options.